'Safer at Home' extended through May 26, spring sports likely over

 The Governor’s order Thursday read: “Order closes public & private K-12 school buildings for remainder of 2019-20 school year.
 All schools must remain closed for instructional & extracurricular activities.”

-Gov. Evers had evoked the original “Safer at Home” order for a month which was to end on Friday, April 24.
+Gov. Evers had evoked the original “Safer at Home” order for a month which was to end this Friday, April 24.

 The Wisconsin Interscholastic Athletic Association Board of Control will discuss the membership’s options for the remainder of the spring sports seasons and for summertime regulations at its scheduled meeting on April 21 via video conferencing.